pkhuong/barrierd/README.md

 rather than 25-80 ms).

 barrierd hides all the BPF logic in a daemon, which writes the barrier timestamp data to an mmap-able file.
-The daemon performs each write with atomic 64-bit stores, so userspace can read the data without locking.
+The daemon performs all writes with atomic 64-bit stores, so applications can read the data without locking.
 Moreover, the daemon also treats certain fields (documented in `include/barrierd.h`) as futex words, and wakes up all waiters on any change to these fields.
-Applications are thus able to wait for a barrier without spinning in userspace.
+Applications are thus able to wait for a barrier without spinning.

 More details on how interrupt timestamps are useful may be found at https://www.pvk.ca/XXX.